 What is Boarding School Syndrome?

 Boarding School Syndrome is not a medical category, but a proposal that there is an identifiable cluster of learned behaviours and emotional states that may follow growing up in boarding school, which can lead to serious psychological distress.
-These can include depression, difficulties in forming relationships, and emotional numbness.
-It’s the term applied to the long-term impact of boarding school.

-What are the psychological events that may lead to boarding school syndrome?
+What are the psychological events that may lead to Boarding School Syndrome?

 Attending boarding school is a unique and alternative upbringing which impacts heavily on long-term development.
 Understanding the nuances of boarding school experience is important for understanding where many symptoms stem from.